Patent win helps Shire as AbbVie plots next bid move

-LONDON Shire, which has spurned a $46 billion (27 billion pounds) takeover offer from U.S. group AbbVie as inadequate, has a new reason to argue it is worth more after a U.S. court backed patent claims on its top-selling drug Vyvanse.
+LONDON Shire (SHP.L), which has spurned a $46 billion takeover offer from U.S. group AbbVie (ABBV.N) as inadequate, has a new reason to argue it is worth more after a U.S. court backed patent claims on its top-selling drug Vyvanse.

 Although many analysts had assumed the patents would hold, the ruling that Shire's claims protecting its medicine were both infringed and valid removes an uncertainty, and shares in the London-listed group rose more than 1 percent on Wednesday.